Spencer Knight: College

-Knight and his teammate Matthew Boldy both received Hockey East Player of the Week Honors for their two-game sweep of the Providence Friars on December 4 and 5, 2020.
+Knight and his teammate Matt Boldy both received Hockey East Player of the Week Honors for their two-game sweep of the Providence Friars on December 4 and 5, 2020.
 Knight shut out the Friars in both games, stopping all 66 shots that he faced in the series.
 He was named the Hockey East Goaltender of the Month as a combined award for November and December after beginning the season 4–0–0 with a .955 SV% and 1.50 GAA.
 He finished the season with a 15–2–1 record in 18 starts, accompanied by a .937 SV% and 1.99 GAA.
 Hockey East named Knight both a First Team All-Star and their 2021 Goaltender of the Year.
 He was also named the Hockey East Player of the Year, becoming the first goaltender to win the award since Thatcher Demko in 2016.
 A finalist for both the Mike Richter Award and the Hobey Baker Award, the American Hockey Coaches Association named Knight a Division I All-American.
 Despite making a season-high 43 saves in Boston College's semifinal game against UMass Lowell in the semifinal rounds of the 2021 Hockey East Men's Ice Hockey Tournament, Boston College lost the game 6–5 in double overtime.
 The Eagles advanced to the 2021 NCAA Division I Men's Ice Hockey Tournament, where they lost 4–1 to St. Cloud State in the Northeast Regional Finals.
 Knight made 32 saves, but the Huskies outshot the Eagles 36–27 to win the game.
 After the Eagles' 2020–21 season came to a close, Knight agreed to finish his college career to sign with the Panthers.
 He finished his career with a 39–12–3 record, a 2.05 GAA, and eight shutouts in 54 starts.